Snow in Seattle? Freezing temperatures? ‘Be ready for it’

 Overnight lows could reach the 20s and 30s, with highs in the 40s Saturday and Sunday, according to the service’s 10-day forecast.

-Thermostats at Seattle-Tacoma International Airport, where the service measures weather conditions for the Seattle area, have not dipped below 28 degrees so far this season, McFarland said.
+Thermometers at Seattle-Tacoma International Airport, where the service measures weather conditions for the Seattle area, have not dipped below 28 degrees so far this season, McFarland said.

 “It’s been pretty mild this winter,” McFarland said.
 “We had the fifth warmest January on record.”